code-lab-org/nost-tools/docs/source/learning_resources/tutorial/tutorial.rst

 The **Satellites** application - main_constellation.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A key component of the FireSat+ example case is **Satellite** application.
-This application enables the user to generation a satellite constellation using the nost-tools library,
-leveraging predefined templates to construct a model of a real-life constellation.
-To progress through this section, copy and paste the code blocks into a new file titled main_constellation.py inside your
+This application enables the user to generation a satellite constellation using the nost-tools library, leveraging predefined templates to construct a model of a real-life constellation.
+To progress through this section, copy and paste the code blocks into a new file titled main_constellation.py inside your  examples/firesat_tutorial/satellites folder.
-tutorial/firesat/satellites.
 You will be guided through the how each code block works, to help understand the purpose of different components in an application.

 This first part of the code contains import statements allow you to install the necessary dependencies to construct the application.
 The group at the top are regular Python dependencies while the ones at the bottom draw from the :ref:`NOS-T tools library <nostTools>`.